LLNL/merlin/docs/examples/hello.md

     pip install -r requirements.txt
     ```

 The `hello samples` example is very similar to the `hello` example discussed above, but it has one key difference: the use of samples.
+While parameters are static, samples are generated dynamically and can be more complex data types.

-Instead of echoing variations of "hello world", this time we'll say hello to a sample of names we generate using our `make_samples.py` script.
+For this example, instead of echoing variations of "hello world", this time we'll say hello to a couple friends!
+We'll generate our friends' names (our samples) using the `make_samples.py` script.

 ### The Sample Generation Script